 The workshop highlighted a few of the many ways practitioners approach idea generation.
 One participant remarked that they often choose methods based on what "sounds fun" or interesting at the moment.
-Some groups took time to choose a formal method while others jumped right in without a formal plan for ideation.
+Some groups took time to choose a formal method while others jumped right in without an apparent ideation plan.
 Even expert designers commented that theDesignExchange exercise exposed them to new methods that they would add to their toolbox.
 Based on feedback during the discussion phase of the workshop, we revised the initial categorization scheme for classifying Ideate methods.
 This scheme is shown in Table 1.
-Note that these "categorizations" are not mutually exclusive.
-A method may be "tagged" with more than one category per theme.

-Table 1: Revised Categorization Scheme for Ideate Methods.
+Table 1: Categorization Scheme for Ideate Methods.